 This kit, when properly fitted, is extremely reliable and efficient.
 Please read the installation guidelines carefully.
 For clearer images, download the .pdf file from our website.
-To view these installation instructions online visit our website and search for "EDLIII-ALTKIT" in the search box.
-Then click the product link and click the "Extended Info" tab.
+To view these installation instructions online visit our website and search for "EDLI-ALTKIT" in the search box.
+Then click the product link.